 On this page you will find information about our counselling services as well as practical information about how to refer and what to expect when you come along.

-- Edinburgh Counselling Service is available to trans people (including non-binary people), gay and bisexual men, and all men who have sex with men.
-You can self refer by clicking on this link or calling on 0131 523 1100.
+- Edinburgh Counselling Service by downloading a referral form or calling on 0131 523 1100.
 We are based in central Edinburgh and offer appointments both during the day and in the evening from Monday to Friday.
-It is with regret that due to lack of funding we are unable to offer counselling to cis women.
-Please find a list of alternative counselling options in Edinburgh.

-- Glasgow Counselling Service is available to all LGBT people as well as those questioning their sexual or gender identity.
-You can self refer by clicking this link or calling on 0141 271 2330.
-We are based near to St George’s Cross Underground and offer appointments Monday to Wednesday.
+- Glasgow Counselling Service by downloading a referral form or calling on 0141 271 2330.
+We are based near to Charing Cross and offer appointments Mon-Wed.

 These services are confidential.
 If you are a health professional you can refer a client using the same forms or by calling us on the same numbers.